 - All competitors must wear competition overalls preferably to a fire retardant specification.
 An open or full-face type helmet must be of the correct fitment and be stamped to standard BS 6658/1985 or ECE 2205.

-- All junior drivers must be accompanied by an adult co-driver (17 years or over).
+- All junior drivers which have not reached 18 years of age must be accompanied by an adult co-driver (18 years or over).

 Updated Regulations from 1st January 2011

 1. Crash helmets bearing an RSA approval sticker must be worn at all times during training, practice and competition.
-The user must ensure that the helmet is to a standard currently specified that it fits properly, is secured properly and that it is in a serviceable condition.
+The user must ensure that the helmet is to a standard currently specified for car sport use and that it fits properly, is secured properly and that it is in a serviceable condition.
 It is strongly recommended that a flame resistant balaclava, helmet bib or face mask also be worn.

 2. Total protection can never be given by any headgear, and the best of crash helmets may not entirely prevent head injury or death in a severe accident.
 Helmet users must understand that helmets are deliberately constructed so that the energy of a severe blow will be absorbed by the helmet and thereby partially destroy it.
 The damage may not be readily apparent; it is essential therefore that any helmet receiving a blow in an accident is either replaced or returned to the manufacturer for competent inspection – this of necessity must be the responsibility of the helmet user, who will have been aware of the circumstances under which the helmet was struck.
 It is not possible nor indeed reasonable to expect the scrutineer, in every case, to observe significant damage.
 Where there is any doubt about the helmet’s fitness for its intended purpose then the Chief Scrutineer is empowered to remove the RSA Approval Sticker and impound the helmet for the duration of the meeting.
 This should be a rare occurrence since competitors must appreciate that, once a helmet has served its purpose, it is not only sensible but necessary to replace it.
 It is the competitor himself who must ensure that the helmet which he/she uses is fully fit for its purpose; it is clear that this is a small insurance to pay for one’s life.
 The competitor also might consider that, should he/she survive an accident, but receive head injuries having knowingly used a previously damaged helmet, he/she could be placing an enormous burden of care upon his/her family.